IBM/watson-nao-robot/README.md

 * Navigate to [workspace.json](https://github.com/IBM/watson-nao-robot/blob/master/conversation/workspace.json).`

-* Update the workspace id in the workspace.json document under "workspace_id"

 * Click on the "up arrow" to import a workspace & make sure "Everything" option is selected

 <p align="center">